ColinConwell/DocTree-NLP/README.md

 ## Document Structure and Architecture

-The DocTree NLP toolkit provides a comprehensive document structure model centered around the `Document` class.
+The DocTree-NLP library provides a comprehensive document structure model centered around the `Document` class.
 This structure has been designed to make working with document content more intuitive.

 ### Core Classes